-- Capital disbursement estimates in the early years of the program have been reduced, reflecting a more detailed analysis of construction schedules on capital projects currently underway and projects that are expected to begin work over the next two years.
+- Internal improvement program The ten year plan assumes \$24 million in savings at Blue Plains as a result of this program.
+Approximately 50 percent of the savings will passed on to WASA's wholesale customers, representing their share of usage of Blue Plains, with 50 percent accruing to District ratepayers. - Large meter testing and repair and comprehensive meter replacement / automated meter reading programs The ten year plan reflects a five percent increase in commercial revenues and a ten percent increase in federal revenues due to completion of these programs.
+In conjunction with implementation of the meter change-out / automated meter reading program, WASA will continue to pursue legislative changes that will allow WASA to take ownership of federal, commercial, municipal and housing meters.
+Unlike most utilities, WASA's customers (with the exception of single-family residential) own and are responsible for maintenance of their meters.
+Over time, this contributed to some of the historical metering issues WASA faced, particularly in the federal and municipal categories.
+This change would require City Council approval, and WASA will continue to pursue this in FY 2002. - Revised capital disbursement estimates in FY 2002 and FY 2003 -- Capital disbursement estimates in the early years of the program have been reduced, reflecting a more detailed analysis of construction schedules on capital projects currently underway and projects that are expected to begin work over the next two years.
 Specifically, total capital disbursement projections for FY 2002 and FY 2003 have been reduced, from \$446 million in last year's plan to \$388 million in this year's plan, reflecting revised estimates in Blue Plains and water system projects.
-These disbursements are delayed to later in the ten year plan. - This year's ten year plan also reflects the implementation of the commercial paper program.
-Debt under this program will be issued on a subordinate basis, reducing debt service coverage requirements.
+These disbursements are delayed to later in the ten year plan. - Implementation of the commercial paper program -- Debt under this program is issued on a subordinate basis, reducing debt service coverage requirements.
 In addition, the short-term nature of this program will, under normal market conditions, result in lower interest rates.
 Last year's plan did not reflect the implementation of the commercial paper program as it was still in the planning stages at the time of budget development, and instead assumed the issuance of all senior lien debt at long-term interest rates.